Private equity giant Carlyle files for IPO

 | NEW YORK/BANGALORE

-The IPO will put Carlyle, famous for its Washington connections, under even more public scrutiny as it fulfills a long-time desire to become a publicly traded global brand.
+The IPO will put Carlyle, famous for its Washington connections, under even more public scrutiny as it fulfils a long-time desire to become a publicly traded global brand.

 Still, it could be a difficult road ahead: The U.S. IPO market has struggled as concerns about Europe's debt crisis and a weak recovery in the United States have made markets volatile.
 A number of deals were withdrawn last month.